Proposal Automation Software

 Step1: Connect to the Oracle DB

-Enter the connection URL in "username@hostname[:port]/DatabaseName" format, password, and the native SQL query.
+Enter the connection URL in the "username@hostname[:port]/DatabaseName" format, password, and the native SQL query.
 Writing the query is a one-time job and SQL can be changed easily whenever the template changes.
 System admins (DBA) and many business users are adept at SQL.

 Oracle Database Connection